History of Jerusalem: Egyptian period

+19th Dynasty.
+In the Late Bronze IIB, the 19th dynasty of Egypt came to power with border conflict against the Hittites who occupied Syria.
+In Year 4 of Ramesses II he occupied Amurru while in Year 5 of Ramesses II was the famous Battle of Kadesh.
+This event significantly weakened both the Hittites and Egyptians militarily, in addition to gradually drier climate conditions.

+20th Dynasty.
+With the end of the 19th dynasty, a transitional phase started.
+The 20th dynasty came to power after a period of political turmoil and rebellion.
+Ramesses III fought the Sea Peoples and is regarded the last great king.
+The Battle of Djahy (Djahy being the Egyptian name for Canaan) in 1178 BCE.
+The power of the Egyptians in the region began to decline in the 12th century BCE, during the Late Bronze Age collapse.
+According to the Bible, Jerusalem at this time was known as Jebus, and its independent Canaanite inhabitants at this time were known as Jebusites.

+Iron Age

+Kingdom of Judah

 According to the Bible, the Israelite history of the city began in c.
-1000 BCE, with King David's sack of Jerusalem, following which Jerusalem became the City of David and capital of the United Kingdom of Israel.
-According to the Books of Samuel, the Jebusites managed to resist attempts by the Israelites to capture the city, and by the time of King David were mocking such attempts, claiming that even the blind and lame could defeat the Israelite army.
-Nevertheless, the masoretic text for the Books of Samuel states that David managed to capture the city by stealth, sending his forces through a "water shaft" and attacking the city from the inside.
+1000 BCE, with King David's sack of Jerusalem, following which Jerusalem became the City of David and capital of the united Kingdom of Israel.
+According to the Books of Samuel, the Jebusites managed to resist attempts by the Israelites to capture the city and by the time of King David were mocking such attempts, claiming that even the blind and lame could defeat the Israelite army.
+Nevertheless, the Masoretic Text for the Books of Samuel states that David managed to capture the city by stealth, sending his forces through a "water shaft" and attacking the city from the inside.
 Archaeologists now view this as implausible as the Gihon spring – the only known location from which water shafts lead into the city – is now known to have been heavily defended (and hence an attack via this route would have been obvious rather than secretive).
-The older Septuagint text, however, suggests that rather than by a water shaft, David's forces defeated the Jebusites by using daggers rather than through the water tunnels coming through the Gihon spring.
-There was another king in Jerusalem, Araunah, during, and possibly before, David's control of the city, according to the biblical narrative, who was probably the Jebusite king of Jerusalem.
-The city, which at that point stood upon the Ophel, was, according to the biblical account, expanded to the south, and declared by David to be the capital city of the Kingdom of Israel.
-David also, according to the Books of Samuel, constructed an altar at the location of a threshing floor he had purchased from Araunah; a portion of biblical scholars view this as an attempt by the narrative's author to give an Israelite foundation to a pre-existing sanctuary.
+The older Septuagint text, however, suggests that rather than by a water shaft, David's forces defeated the Jebusites by using daggers.
+There was another king in Jerusalem, Araunah, during and possibly before David's control of the city, who was probably the Jebusite king of Jerusalem.
+The city, which at that point stood upon the Ophel, was expanded to the south and declared by David to be the capital city of the Kingdom of Israel.
+David also constructed an altar at the location of a threshing floor he had purchased from Araunah; a portion of biblical scholars view this as an attempt by the narrative's author to give an Israelite foundation to a pre-existing sanctuary.